SteamFork/SetupStreamingServices/README.md

   </tr>
 </table>

+### Browser Selection
+When running the script, you will be prompted to select the browser you would like to use for all URLs.
+You can choose between:

+1. **Default Browsers**: Google Chrome and Microsoft Edge (Best Compatibility)
+2. **Brave Browser**: (Best Privacy)

 ### Supported URLs
 The list below is based on the index found in the source tree and may not contain the full list.
 Review [data/links.index](/data/links.index) for the most up-to-date data.